AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/cdn-cache-hit-ratio-analysis.md

 # CDN cache hit ratio analysis

+Content cached at the CDN reduces the latency experienced by website users, who do not need to wait for the request to make its way back to the Apache/dispatcher or AEM publish.
+With that in mind, it is worthwhile to optimize the CDN cache hit ratio to maximize the amount of content cacheable at the CDN.

-Learn how to analyze the AEM as a Cloud Service provided **CDN logs** and gain insights such as **cache hit ratio**, and **top URLs of _MISS_ and _PASS_ cache types** for optimization purposes.
+Learn how to analyze the AEM as a Cloud Service provided **CDN logs** and gain insights such as **cache hit ratio**, and **top URLs of _MISS_ and _PASS_ cache types**, for optimization purposes.

-The CDN logs are available in JSON format, which contains various fields including `url`, `cache`, for more information, see the [CDN Log Format](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/logging.html?lang=en#cdn-log:~:text=Toggle%20Text%20Wrapping-,Log%20Format,-The%20CDN%20logs).
+The CDN logs are available in JSON format, which contains various fields including `url`, `cache`.
+For more information, see the [CDN Log Format](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/logging.html?lang=en#cdn-log:~:text=Toggle%20Text%20Wrapping-,Log%20Format,-The%20CDN%20logs).
 The `cache` field provides information about _state of the cache_ and its possible values are HIT, MISS, or PASS.
 Let's review the details of possible values.

 | State of Cache </br> Possible Value                                                   | Description |
 |------------------------------------|:-----------------------------------------------------:|